 Reporting Location: Annual Q4 reports.
 Within a given program year the data will reflect year-to-date data in each quarterly report.

-Once per Portfolio Cycle Reporting Metrics for (ii) and (iii):
+Annual Reporting Metric for (ii) and (iii):

 1/10 Utility Proposal: Utilities can commit to conducting research as it pertains to trade ally geographic distributions and their relation to Environmental Justice communities and historically disadvantaged communities.